 With stocks, price changes are the primary driver of returns—you can receive dividend income, too, but in general, you’re expected to get more performance from the stock growing in value.
 But bonds tend to be much less volatile and mostly trade around a “par” value.
 Instead, their performance largely comes from the interest income they generate.
 As a result, younger investors are told to invest almost exclusively in stocks, then slowly raise their allocation to bonds as they get older, as they shift from wealth creation to wealth preservation.

 You could hold individual bonds, but they’re even more difficult to assess than stocks, and it’s much more difficult to find publicly available information and analysis on them.
-So, many investors just let a fund manager or index do the heavy lifting.
+So, many investors buy a bond fund instead and let a fund manager or index do the heavy lifting.

-The Schwab U.S. Aggregate Bond ETF (SCHZ), for instance, lets you tap a wildly massive 11,000 bonds and other debt securities in just one click.
+The Schwab U.S. Aggregate Bond ETF (SCHZ), for instance, gets you under a vast umbrella of nearly 12,000 bonds and other debt securities in just one click.
 It’s a diversified portfolio largely made up of U.S. Treasury bonds, corporate bonds, and mortgage-backed securities, all of which have earned ratings within the “investment-grade” spectrum of debt.
 SCHZ’s holdings also span a wide number of maturities, from just a few months to more than 20 years.

-All told, SCHZ’s portfolio has a duration of 5.9 years.
-Duration is a measure of interest-rate risk—in this ETF’s case, a duration of 5.9 years implies that if interest rates fell by a percentage point, SCHZ’s price would rise by 5.9% (and vice versa).
+SCHZ has a portfolio duration of 5.8 years.
+Duration is a measure of interest-rate risk—in this ETF’s case, a duration of 5.8 years implies that if interest rates fell by a percentage point, SCHZ’s price would enjoy a short-term improvement of 5.8% (and vice versa).
 Remember: Bond prices and interest rates have an inverse relationship.

-SCHZ is not a scintillating fund, but it’s one of the best Schwab ETFs for building a basic portfolio, offering a moderate level of income for a moderate amount of risk.
+If you’re building a basic portfolio, SCHZ is one of the best Schwab ETFs to buy to get essential debt exposure.
+It’s is not a scintillating fund (few bond funds are!), but it offers a moderate level of income for a moderate amount of risk.

 * SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.